CampaignLabSpicy/twitter-followers-frontend/README.md

 ### running in production
 Follow the instructions in [the backend repo](https://github.com/CampaignLabSpicy/twitter-followers-api) to run the app.
-If `Error: Request failed with status code 404` shows in red once you are logged in, you may need to add the line `"proxy": "http://localhost:8080",` to package.json. **REMOVE this line again before pushing up to the repo!**
+If `Error: Request failed with status code 404` shows in red once you are logged in, you may need to add the line `"proxy": "http://127.0.0.1:3000",` to package.json. **REMOVE this line again before pushing up to the repo!**
+NB localhost does not work instead of 127.0.0.1.
+Axios will choke on localhost because it doesn't contain enough dots :angry:
 You may also need a fallback value of `API_URL` in constants.js, so that `export const API_URL = process.env.REACT_APP_API_URL || 'localhost:3000'`